Nide17/Nide17/README.md

 ### Hello world, I am Nide ✌

-> *I am a passionate, persistent, open-minded full-stack web developer from Kigali, Rwanda who enjoys learning and using newest technologies.*
+> *I am a passionate full-stack software engineer from Kigali, Rwanda who enjoys learning and using new technologies.*

 ### About Me